-A. Plan Endorsement - Within sixty days after the Board has filed its Decision with the Town Clerk, the site plan for the Medway DPS Building at 46 Broad Street, dated December 20, 2018, last revised January 31, 2019 prepared by Symmes, Maini and McKee Associates of Cambridge, MA and Helene-Karl Architects of Groton, MA shall be further revised to reflect all Conditions and required revisions as specified herein and shall be submitted to the Board to review for compliance with the Board's Decision.
+A. Plan Endorsement - Within sixty days after the Board has filed its Decision with the Town Clerk, the site plan for the Medway DPS Building at 46 Broad Street, dated December 20, 2018, last revised January 31, 2019 prepared by Symmes, Maini and McKee Associates of Cambridge, MA and Helene-Karl Architects of Groton, MA shall be further revised to reflect all Conditions and required revisions and shall be submitted to the Board to review for compliance with the Board's Decision.
 (Said plan is hereinafter referred to as the Plan).
 The Applicant shall provide the revised Plan in its final form to the Board for its endorsement.
 All Plan sheets shall be bound together in a complete set.

-- B. Cover Sheet Revisions Prior to plan endorsement, the cover sheet of the January 31, 2019 site plan set shall be revised to list the APPROVED WAIVERS from the Site Plan Rules and Regulations. - C. Other Plan Revisions Prior to plan endorsement, the Applicant shall make the following plan revisions to the January 31, 2019 site plan set. - 1.
+- B. Cover Sheet Revisions Prior to plan endorsement, the cover sheet of the January 31, 2019 site plan set shall be revised to list the approved waivers from the Site Plan Rules and Regulations. - C. Other Plan Revisions Prior to plan endorsement, the Applicant shall make the following plan revisions to the January 31, 2019 site plan set. - 1.
 The photometric plan (SL-1) shall be revised to show no light spillage off the property in compliance with the Zoning Bylaw. - 2.
-The details for the pre-fabricated salt and materials storage buildings shall indicate that material shall be non-white (grey or other neutral color) and of a matte finish (non-glare). - 3.
-The final stormwater design as approved by the Conservation Commission shall be included in the site plan set. - D. Lighting Per the Design Review Committee's review letter dated February 4, 2019, the Applicant shall provide specific information about the design of the lighting fixtures for the Design Review Committee to review.
+The details for the pre-fabricated salt and materials storage buildings shall indicate that material shall be non-white and of a matte finish (non-glare). - 3.
+The final stormwater design as approved by the Conservation Commission shall be included in the site plan set. - D. Lighting Per the Design Review Committee's review letter dated February 4, 2019, the Applicant shall provide specific information about the design of the lighting fixtures for the DRC for review.
 Exterior lights, except for security lighting, shall remain off when the buildings are not in operation.
-Lighting shall comply with the lighting requirements of the Zoning Bylaw. - E. Signage Signage for the site shall comply with Section 7.2 of the Zoning Bylaw including review by the Design Review Committee prior to permitting, construction, and installation. - F. Wetlands Protection Prior to plan endorsement, the Applicant is required to provide the Board with a copy of the Order of Conditions and a Stormwater Management/Land Disturbance Permit from the Medway Conservation Commission. - G. Use Limitations Parking or use of the parking area at 46 Broad Street shall be limited only to vehicles for Town of Medway employees, deliveries and customers.
-Parking by others may be allowed by the Town Administrator from time-to-time in support of Town projects.
-Such allowances shall not cause a nuisance to the surrounding neighborhood. - H. Conditions Pertaining to Flood Plain Protection District Portions of the site are located within the Town's flood plain district pursuant to Norfolk County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA).
+Lighting shall comply with the lighting requirements of the Zoning Bylaw. - E. Signage Signage for the site shall comply with Section 7.2 of the Zoning Bylaw including review by the Design Review Committee prior to permitting, construction, and installation. - F. Wetlands Protection Prior to plan endorsement, the Applicant is required to provide the Board with a copy of the Order of Conditions and a Stormwater Management/Land Disturbance Permit from the Medway Conservation Commission. - G. Use Limitations Parking or use of the parking area at 46 Broad Street shall be limited only to vehicles for Town of Medway employees, deliveries and customers. - H. Conditions Pertaining to Flood Plain Protection District Portions of the site are located within the Town's flood plain district pursuant to Norfolk County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA).
 The Applicant is required to comply with the provisions of Section 5.6.1 of the Zoning Bylaw for allowed, prohibited, and for uses and activities subject to a special permit. - I. Conditions Pertaining to Groundwater Protection District The site is located within the Town's groundwater protection district.
-The Applicant is required to comply with the provisions of Section 5.6.3 of the Zoning Bylaw for allowed uses, prohibited activities, and for uses and activities subject to a special permit. - J. Site Access The Applicant shall not use small strip of land located between 47 and 49 Oakland Street for vehicular access/egress to and from this site.
+The Applicant is required to comply with the provisions of Section 5.6.3 of the Zoning Bylaw for allowed uses, prohibited activities, and for uses and activities subject to a special permit. - J. Site Access Vehicular access/egress to this site shall not be provided through the small strip of land located between 47 and 49 Oakland Street. - K. Railroad Bed The Applicant shall allow the former railroad bed area on the premises to be used for possible future path or trail use.